Thinking of applying for funding?

 Where do we fund?

-We award grants to principal investigators based at any not-for-profit research institute in the world.
+We award grants to principal investigators based at any not-for-profit research institution anywhere in the world.
+Check that your institute will accept our grant Terms & Conditions in the application handbook before submitting an application.

 How much can I apply for?